bolt/docs/docs/upgrading/upgrading-from-30.md

 | Files directory `public/files`                      | `public/files`                 |
 | Thumbnails directory `public/thumbs`                | `public/thumbs`                |

-In case you have customized the default Bolt 3 `.htacces` file in the `public` directory, you will need to include the modification in the new Bolt 5 `public/.htaccess` file for your site to properly work.
+In case you have customized the default Bolt 3 `.htaccess` file in the `public` directory, you will need to include the modification in the new Bolt 5 `public/.htaccess` file for your site to properly work.